 Yellowstone County has the highest population of any county in Montana with a reported 2010 population of 147,972 persons (US 2010 Census).
 Billings remains the largest city in Montana with a 2010 population of 104,170.
 This is an increase of 15.9 percent (addition of 14,323 persons) over the 2000 population.

 Figures 4-3 and 4-4 show the 2017 population and housing concentrations, respectively in the study area.
 The 2017 total population is 127,056 in the study area.
 The 2017 total housing units is 55,464 in the study area.
+Exhibit 4.2 shows an example of newer residential construction on the westend of Billings.
 Employment is typically broken up into two primary components: retail and non-retail employment.
 These uses are differentiated because they typically exhibit different travel patterns in terms of mode choice, the time-of-day trips utilize the network, etc. Table 4.1 summarizes the 2017 employment within the study area.
 Figure 4-5 shows the current geographic concentrations of employment centers in the study area.